CzJLee/Blemish-Removal/README.md

 	- [Examples](#examples)
 	- [Image Credits](#image-credits)

-A Blemish Removal tool in OpenCV that replicates the Heal Brush tool from Photoshop.
-The Heal Brush is used to remove blemishes, spots, and unwanted objects from an image.
+A Blemish Removal tool in OpenCV that replicates the Healing Brush tool from Photoshop.
+The Healing Brush is used to remove blemishes, spots, and unwanted objects from an image.

-The Heal Brush is used by first selecting the unwanted object.
+The Healing Brush is used by first selecting the unwanted object.
 A target region is then selected to clone from and replace the unwanted object.
 The patch is then blended to create a seamless image with the object removed.

 The Blemish Removal tool is great at removing pimples, unwanted objects or animals, or sensor dust.